 Intranets have historically been a repository of documents and policies.
-But in the 21st century, many have transitioned to be more cohesive, interactive portals that help employees feel engaged, informed, and valued.
+Time to transition to interactive portals that help employees feel engaged, informed, and valued.

 But even still, many live in antiquated or homegrown platforms or disorganized SharePoint sites.

 Build a Case for an Empathetic Intranet